 Learning and Cognition is a survey of classical, instrumental, and cognitive learning principles and research.
 The course offers an analysis of the role of contiguity, contingency, practice, reinforcement, expectancy, and context in behavioral and cognitive models of learning.
-Human learning and memory is approached from an information processing perspective.
-Prerequisites: MATH-2110 and PSYC-2900.
+Observational learning principles, rule-governed behavior, and comparative cognition are also discussed.
+Prerequisites: MATH-1220 and PSYC-2900.